marleriee/RHRV_SDU/README.md

 The **RHRV_SDU** extension to the **RHRV** package can be employed to analyze HRV in defined episodes, such as episodes created using a classification algorithm for accelerometry data in free-living settings.
-As long as start time and duration of episodes were defined, e.g., even via self-report, the **RHRV_SDU** modifications allow for the easy analysis of within episode HRV.
-For information regarding the general use of the RHRV-functions, we recommend the RHRV documentation:
+As long as the start time and duration of episodes were defined, e.g., even via self-report, the **RHRV_SDU** modifications allow for the easy analysis of within-episode HRV.
+For information regarding the general use of the RHRV functions, we recommend the RHRV documentation:
 <https://github.com/cran/RHRV>

-In the tutorial we present here, we highlight how **RHRV_SDU** may be used to compute and present ambulatory HRV, specifically RMSSD [ms], in episodes of accelerometry-classified behavior in three anonymized individuals participating in the SCREENS randomized controlled trial, step-by-step.
+In the tutorial we present here, we highlight how **RHRV_SDU** may be used to automatically compute and present ambulatory HRV, specifically RMSSD [ms], in episodes of accelerometry-classified behaviour in three anonymized individuals participating in the SCREENS randomized controlled trial, step-by-step.